rc-austinoneil/analysis-buddy/README.md

 - MITRE Techniques: Analysis Buddy includes a function to return a MITRE Technique by its Technique ID, making it easy to look up information on specific techniques used in detections.

-* Expandability: If you want to use your internal APIs and use Analysis Buddy as a framework, the "team" module will allow you to develop your own functions and tooling separate from the "core" code of the tool.
+* Expandability: If you want to use your internal APIs and use Analysis Buddy as a framework, the "custom" module will allow you to develop your own functions and tooling separate from the "core" code of the tool.

 * More to come!
 I plan to continue deving on this project because I use this tool daily in my analysis workflow.

-## Add your own internal tools (Teams)
+## Add your own internal tools

-If you want to use your internal APIs or internal python tools and use Analysis Buddy as a framework, the `./teams`  module will allow you to build in a .gitignored folder to keep the code separate from the "core" code of Analysis Buddy.
+If you want to use your internal APIs or internal python tools and use Analysis Buddy as a framework, the `custom` folder will allow you to build in a .gitignored folder to keep the code separate from the "core" code of Analysis Buddy.

 ### Menu System
 Each menu in Analysis Buddy has two elements.